 Withdrawing from residence prior to the end of the term is considered a request for early termination of the contract and is subject to financial penalties.
-In order to withdraw from residence, students are required to complete the online withdrawal form located on the residence portal.
+In order to withdraw from residence, students are required to complete the online withdrawal form located on the residence portal with at least 14 days' notice from the date they are intending to leave residence.
 Room and meal plan charges/refunds will be based on a prorated formula for withdrawal dates prior to November 15 for the Fall Term and prior to March 15 for the Winter Term.
 No refunds will be granted after these dates.
 All approved withdrawals will be assessed a \$500 early termination fee for the room and a \$500 early termination fee for an associated meal plan.
-Failure to provide a formal notice of withdrawal as per the terms above, i.e., leaving residence without notice, will result in being charged for the full term.
+Failure to provide notice of withdrawal as per the terms above, i.e., leaving residence without any notice, will result in being charged for the full term.
+If the requested withdrawal date is less than 14 days from the submission date, refunds/charges will be effective 14 days from the date the withdrawal form is received.

-Students leaving at the end of the Fall Term, e.g., exchange student, Winter Term graduating student, etc., are not subject to early termination fees but must submit a withdrawal request no later than October 29, 2024.
+Students leaving at the end of the Fall Term, e.g., exchange student, Winter Term graduating student, etc., are not subject to early termination fees but must submit a withdrawal request no later than October 30, 2025.